 Common molecular and cellular processes support all life.
 The Cell Biology and Genetics specialization allows you to explore these processes and gain a deeper understanding of both the unity and diversity of animals, plants, and microbes.
-By choosing this area of study, you will delve deeply into cellular structures and functions, and come to understand the detailed mechanisms of heredity and gene
+By choosing this area of study, you will delve deeply into cellular structures and functions, and come to understand the detailed mechanisms of heredity and gene expression.
+This specialization will prepare students for graduate study in a wide variety of modern fields, as well as for further study and careers in medicine, dentistry, forensic science, genetic counseling, or work in the biotechnology industry.

-ECEV Sara Lombardi | saral@umd.edu
+ECEV Kimberly Paczolt | kpaczolt@umd.edu